 - Client Involvement

-During the development process, the team can expect client involvement right after completion of the milestone.
+During the development process, the team can expect client involvement right after the completion of the milestone.
 This keeps the client actively engaged in the project and helps the team look at the software from the client’s perspective.

 - Shorter Development Times